hale2024/Charity-Web3/README.md

 ## Setup Instructions

-1. Open your terminal or command prompt.
+1. Open your terminal or command prompt
 2. Navigate to the root directory of the Charity-Web3 project by running the following command: ```cd Charity-Web3```
 3. Change the directory to the client folder using the following command: ```cd client```
 4. Install the project dependencies by running the following command: ```npm install```